dodolab/TSPSolver/README.md

 - a heuristic function is the number of steps - to make one step, it takes `cost = 1`

 #### Known Issues
-- as it is a standard implementation, it always explores the full map, even if there can't be any better solution
-- the default implementation doesn't take into consideration the Euclidean topology of the map
+- as it is a standard implementation, it always explores the full map, even if there can't be any better solution - it doesn't take into consideration the Euclidean topology of the map
-- a solution would be to stop the algorithm when the current cost-so-far is the same as a Manhattan distance between both points - this could save a few iterations on very sparse maps
+- a solution would be to stop the algorithm when the current cost-so-far is the same as the Manhattan distance between both points - this could save a few iterations on very sparse maps

 ### Minimum Spanning Tree
 - in `algorithms/mst-finder.ts`